janlingen/attendance-manager/README.md

 # Attendence-Manager

-A spring boot application with a web user interface (thymeleaf) to manage project participant absences in a university environment where students need to build daily attendance into their flexible schedule, which may be filled with exams or other appointments away from home.
+An application with a web user interface to manage project participant absences in a university environment where students need to build daily attendance into their flexible schedule, which may be filled with exams or other appointments away from home.